coderedcorp/coderedcms/docs/how_to/use_custom_image_model.rst

-Using a Custom Image Model in CodeRed CMS
+Using a Custom Image Model in Wagtail CRX
 =========================================

 .. versionadded:: 0.19

     Added support for custom image models.
-You must be on CodeRed CMS version 0.19 or higher in order to follow this guide.
+You must be on Wagtail CRX version 0.19 or higher in order to follow this guide.

 Using a custom image model is a very similar process to using a custom user